obarthel/amiga-smbfs/README.md

 If, for example, you need to temporarily shut down the network, **smbfs** will be unable to do its job, at least until the network becomes operational again.
 In the mean time *Workbench* and other programs will keep accessing the file system and may get stuck.

 You can avoid most of these problems by temporarily disabling the file system until it can access the network again.
 For this to work, you need to start the **smbfs** program in the shell and use the `VOLUMENAME` option, which will make a disk icon appear in the *Workbench* window.

+Please note that **smbfs** needs to have been started as a shell command rather than from Workbench to allow it to be temporarily disabled and then enabled again.

 To disable the file system, hit the `[Ctrl]+D` keys or use the `Break` command (e.g. `Break 10 D` if **smbfs** is running as process number 10).